 2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

-We cannot imagine how much satisfied are we in totally liberating the worst suffering and turmoil that the male calves donated by the devotees to temple since ages have now been liberated.
-Feb 14th 2013, it was the happiest moment when the Honorable Minister of Endowments have declared to stop the auctions of male calves that keep coming donated by villagers, but 12 months hence we are almost there to bring down the number to zero.
-Until then our multipronged efforts continues.
+We cannot imagine how satisfied are we in totally liberating the worst suffering and turmoil that the male calves donated by the devotees to the temple since ages have now been liberated.
+Feb 14th, 2013, it was the happiest moment when the Honorable Minister of Endowments have declared to stop the auctions of male calves that keep coming donated by villagers, but 12 months hence we are almost there to bring down the number to zero.
+Until then our multipronged efforts continue.
 We look always for your blessings and support.

 Thousands of male calves dying at the temple due to starvation and malnutrition.

 The salient features of our effective efforts for 2013-14 (12 months) to stop this heinous crime to the male calves in the name of religion which had been going on for several years killing thousands of male calves every year.

 |Awareness camps||145 areas|

 |Simhachalam camps||80 times|

 |Meetings with officials||75 related stakeholders|